ServiceStackApps/EmailContacts/README.md

   - The same name as the Request DTO - e.g. **GetContact.cshtml**
   - The same name as the Resposne DTO - e.g. **Contact.cshtml**

-The Selected View (and Template) can also be changed at runtime by returning a decorated response and setting the View in a HttpResult:
+The Selected View (and Template) can also be changed at runtime by returning a decorated response and setting the View in a `HttpResult`:

 ```csharp
 return new HttpResult(dto) {